Tyseley TMD: British Railways: 84E

 Post nationalisation in 1948, locomotive numbers rose till by the mid-1950s there were 100 engines allocated, a mix of former GWR, LMS and new BR standard classes.
 In 1957 Diesel Multiple Units were introduced by the Western Region of British Railways, which covered the Birmingham area suburban and local services.
 A new DMU depot was developed on the extreme west of the site beyond the Factory.

 This marked the height of the depot, and beyond this point much of the site was in decline, in part as from 1963 the depot became allocated to the London Midland Region.
 In the same year the freight turntable and covering shed were demolished, followed in 1964 by the Factory, on top of which a new diesel repair facility was built.
 The GWR roots of the depot survived until the end, with the last allocated steam locomotives being three Pannier tanks that worked the Hawne Basin on the Dudley Canal from Halesowen railway station, until 1967.

 When British Railways allocated depot codes in 1949 (based on the former LMS system), Western Region depots were numbered between 81 and 89, and Tyseley was given the code 84E.
 Following transfer to the London Midland Region, the depot was given the code 2A in September 1963.

 British Rail

 In 1987, the depot had an allocation including Class 08 shunting locomotives and Classes 101, 108, 115, 116, 118, 119, 121, 122, 127 and 128 DMUs.
 The depot was also a stabling point for Class 20 and 47 locomotives.

+Privatisation era

+After the privatisation of British Rail, Tyseley TMD was operated by Central Trains.
+As well as maintaining Central Trains' Class 150, Class 153, Class 156, Class 158 and Class 170s, it also performed heavy maintenance on fellow National Express operator Wessex Trains’ fleet.
+It was transferred with the franchise to London Midland in 2007 and West Midlands Trains in 2017.